matrix-org/synapse/UPGRADE.rst

 See the `sample configuration file
 <https://github.com/matrix-org/synapse/blob/master/docs/sample_config.yaml>`_
 for more details on these settings.
-Password reset emails When a user requests a password reset, Synapse will send an email to the user to confirm the request.
+When a user requests a password reset, Synapse will send an email to the user to confirm the request.